patractlabs/substrate-contracts-book/src/en/europa/wasm_backtrace.md

 -rw-rw-r-- 1 root root 2.1K 3月  12 16:01 metadata.json
 ```

-The file with `*.old` means it was generated by the parity version of `cargo-contract` (renamed after the first compilation), on the contrary, the file with the same name is from Patract's `cargo-contract` with the addition of `-- The debug` command is generated.
+The file with `*.old` means it was generated by the parity version of `cargo-contract`( renamed after the first compilation), on the contrary, the file with the same name is from Patract's `cargo-contract` with the addition of `-- The debug` command is generated.
 You can see that the new file is many times larger than the old file.
 And `metadata.json` is unchanged.

-## Wasm Backtrace explained
+## Wasm Backtrace description

-TODO: To be completed
+To be completed.

-## Experimental features
+## Experimental functions

 ### Wasm Backtrace print line number (only Wasmtime is supported)

 TODO: This part is not completed

-Add `WASMTIME_BACKTRACE_DETAILS=1` when starting Europa or set this variable as an environment variable:
+Add `WASMTIME_BACKTRACE_DETAILS=1` when starting Europa or set this variable as an environment variable

 ```bash
 WASMTIME_BACKTRACE_DETAILS=1 europa --tmp